M01010100/CS_522_Networks/Midterm/README.md

 ### Server Operation
 1. Creates a socket and binds to port 3490
 2. Listens for incoming connections
-3. When a client connects, forks a child process to handle that client
-4. Uses `select()` to monitor both stdin and the socket simultaneously
+3. Uses `select()` to monitor all client connections simultaneously (single-process, non-blocking)
-5. Relays messages bidirectionally until either side types "quit" or disconnects
+4. Maintains a list of up to 10 connected clients with their usernames
+5. When a message arrives from any client, broadcasts it to all other connected clients
+6. Handles client disconnections and notifies remaining users

 ### Client Operation
 1. Connects to the specified server hostname/IP on port 3490
 2. Receives welcome message from server
+3. Sends username to server for identification
-3. Uses `select()` to monitor both stdin and the socket simultaneously
+4. Uses `select()` to monitor both stdin and the socket simultaneously
-4. Sends user input to server and displays received messages
+5. Sends user input to server, which broadcasts to all other clients
+6. Displays received messages from other users with timestamps
-5. Maintains connection until "quit" is typed or server disconnects
+7. Maintains connection until "quit" is typed or server disconnects

 ## Technical Notes

 ### select() System Call
 Both server and client use `select()` with file descriptor sets to enable non-blocking I/O:
+- **Server**: Monitors listener socket + all connected client sockets
-- Monitors stdin for user input
-- Monitors socket for incoming network data
+- **Client**: Monitors stdin for user input + socket for incoming messages
-- Allows simultaneous send/receive without threads
+- Allows simultaneous handling of multiple connections/events without threads

-### Process Model
+### Server Architecture
+- **Single-process design**: Uses `select()` instead of `fork()` for scalability
+- Maintains array of up to 10 active client connections
-- Server uses `fork()` to create a child process for each client
+- Tracks username for each connected client
-- Parent continues accepting new connections
+- Broadcasts messages from one client to all others
-- Child handles bidirectional communication with one client
+- No inter-process communication needed (all in one process)
-- `SIGCHLD` handler prevents zombie processes

 ## Troubleshooting